webpack/webpack.js.org/content/plugins/commons-chunk-plugin.md

 You also have the ability to pass the `minChunks` property a function.
 This function is called by the `CommonsChunkPlugin` and calls the function with `module` and `count` arguments.

-The `module` property represents each module in the chunks you have provided via the `names` property.
+The `module` argument represents each module in the chunks you have provided via the `name`/`names` property.
+`module` has the shape of a [NormalModule](https://github.com/webpack/webpack/blob/master/lib/NormalModule.js#L57), which has two particularly useful properties for this use case:

+- `resource`: The name of the file being processed.
+- `context`: The directory that stores the file.

-The `count` property represents how many chunks the `module` is used in.
+The `count` argument represents how many chunks the `module` is used in.

 This option is useful when you want to have fine-grained control over how the CommonsChunk algorithm determines where modules should be moved to.